-As stated in the [13], over the next three years, each of the three partner campuses will focus on reducing equity gaps faced by our unique student populations through the implementation of two pedagogies in introductory gateway courses within the chemistry and engineering disciplines.
-At the UC Merced, an entry-level human-centered engineering design course will be created utilizing a Flipped Classroom (FC) pedagogy.
-At CSUB and Bakersfield College (BC), the general chemistry courses will employ a Flipped Classroom Enhanced-POGIL or (FC-E-POGIL) pedagogy.
+Throughout the next three years, each of the three partner campuses, University of California, Merced (UC Merced), California State University, Bakersfield (CSUB), and Bakersfield College (BC) will focus on reducing equity gaps faced by our unique student populations through the implementation of two pedagogies in introductory gateway courses within the chemistry and engineering disciplines.
+At UC Merced, an entry-level engineering design course will be created utilizing a Flipped Classroom (FC) pedagogy.
+At CSUB and BC, the general chemistry courses will employ a Flipped Classroom Enhanced-POGIL or (FC-E-POGIL) pedagogy.
 This work in progress study anticipates utilizing pedagogical advancements in engineering design and chemistry to close equity gaps by addressing these project outcomes of increasing retention in a chosen or declared major, improving progress towards graduation, and improving career preparedness among our students.

-Typical structures for flipped classrooms involve assigning students to view a video of lectures or use distance teaching software before the in-class period, which provides the foundation of the students' knowledge on the subject matter [14].
-Active learning takes place during in-class periods to solidify the topic material and then followed-up with homework assignments [15].
-Flipped classroom pedagogies increase the expectations placed on the student and the teacher [16] by first, creating an expectation that students complete tasks at home that are not "just for a grade"; these pre-class videos are inherently pivotal in learning the material.
-Moreover, this expectation places an increased responsibility for learning on the student [17].
+Typical structures for flipped classrooms involve assigning students to view a video of lectures or use distance teaching software before the in-class period, which provides the foundation of the students' knowledge on the subject matter [12].
+Active learning takes place during in-class periods to solidify the topic material and then followed-up with homework assignments [13].
+Flipped classroom pedagogies increase the expectations placed on the student and the teacher [14] by first, creating an expectation that students complete tasks at home that are not "just for a grade"; these pre-class videos are inherently pivotal in learning the material.
+Moreover, this expectation places an increased responsibility for learning on the student [15].
 Second, there is an expectation for the instructor to set clear goals for the student and gathers or prepares a large amount of material for the students' consumption.

-A more specific pedagogy of flipped classroom, Process Oriented Guided Inquiry Learning (POGIL) [18], [19] includes a formalized approach to in-class activities, which involves the assignment of student roles for in-class activities, including a Manager, Reader, Analyst and Ambassador during the in-class period.
-Students rotate the roles to allow each member of the group to have the opportunity to lead, record, and report [19].
+A more specific pedagogy of flipped classroom, Process Oriented Guided Inquiry Learning (POGIL) [16], [17] includes a formalized approach to in-class activities, which involves the assignment of student roles for in-class activities, including a Manager, Reader, Analyst and Ambassador during the in-class period.
+Students rotate the roles to allow each member of the group to have the opportunity to lead, record, and report [17].
 Instead of being the sole source of knowledge communication, the instructor facilitates these teams with helpful guidance as students work through structured content that provides information, questions, and challenges that lead students through inquiry to achieve learning.
 The process and the structure of the teams guarantee active learning and critical thinking from all team members.
 Through the implementation of the FC, and FC-E-POGIL pedagogies, the partner campuses will tailor to the various learning styles to these unique gateways STEM courses.
-According to the VARK (visual, aural, reading, and writing, kinesthetic) learning style inventory, both pedagogies engage multiple learning styles to increase the engagement of each student [20], [21].
+According to the VARK (visual, aural, reading, and writing, kinesthetic) learning style inventory, both pedagogies engage multiple learning styles to increase the engagement of each student [27], [28].